 A customer’s purchase might be the most significant for your business, but successful conversion depends on your customer’s all-inclusive experience.
 What are the factors that are to be considered to ensure customer journey optimization?
 Many things decide on that experience, such as how quickly your eCommerce website works, whether your site supports various mobile devices, how convenient your checkout process is, and so on.
 It also includes customer services, advertising your website, and communication with your customers. eCommerce customer journey optimization is based on the overall experience, which encourages buyers to make purchases more than once if they are satisfied with your service.
 The stages of the customer journey include recognition, consideration, possession, retention, and advocacy.

 How to Improve the eCommerce Customer Journey?

-Some tips to improve your customer journey are –
+Some tips to improve your digital customer journey are –

 1. Using On-Site Marketing Messaging

 On-site marketing messages can be useful to increase the fear of missing out among customers, which is a very significant sales driving force.
 Showing the buyers, the number of products left in stock or how many people are eyeing that particular product adds a sense of urgency among the customers which in turn may help to increase the conversion.